We talk you through how to choose the best baby comforters and why it’s important to choose natural fabrics.

 The dangers of ingesting micro-plastics are becoming increasingly well known and more and more research is being done on the negative effects this can have on hormone balance and long-term health.

 The experience I had made me want to protect not just my baby but as many babies as possible from the potential hazards of ingesting plastics from teddies and toys.
 I was a new mother and I trusted that the regulations would mean that my baby’s toys were safe, but unfortunately this is not always the case and regulations often have a huge time lag behind new research and health advice.
 Even if you don’t notice the fabrics coming off in large chunks, when fabrics are sucked thousands of micro-particles will come loose and be swallowed.
-This is why I’m passionate about creating awareness about the potential dangers of polyester toys, and is also the reason why one of our very first products was our organic cotton bunny comforter.
+This is why I’m passionate about creating awareness about the potential dangers of polyester toys, and is also the reason why one of our very first products was our organic baby comforters.

 WHAT TO AVOID WHEN CHOOSING BABY COMFORTERS AND TEDDIES